apache/drill/_docs/query/003-query-hbase.md

          USE maprdb; /* If you are using the Drill Sandbox */

-The `maprdb` storage plugin provides access to the `/tables` directory.
+The `maprdb` format plugin provides access to the `/tables` directory.
 Use Drill to query the students and clicks tables on the Drill Sandbox.

 ## Query HBase Tables
 1. Issue the following query to see the data in the students table: